ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 If you want to propose new features or functionality, please [create an issue](https://github.com/ericwbailey/a11y-webring.club/issues/new) before submitting a pull request.
 This will help us determine if your suggestion is inline with my vision for where the project should go.

-## I want to use Medium, LinkedIn, Facebook, Twitter, etc. as my website
+## I want to use Medium, LinkedIn, Facebook, Twitter/X, etc. as my website

 Unfortunately, this is something that will break the webring.
 Since you do not own your content on these platforms they are incompatible with a webring's approach.
 This is why some of these services are offered as optional links you can add.

+## I want to suggest a new social media service to add

+I'm definitely open to suggestions!
+I will not allow Twitter/X or Threads, due to ethical issues I have with each platform.

+If you have a suggestion for a service other than those two, please [create an issue](https://github.com/ericwbailey/a11y-webring.club/issues/new) so we can chat it out.

 ## I want to add someone else's website